 8. Panama City Dog Beach at Pier Park

-If you’re in the panhandle, Panama City Beach is one of the most popular beaches in the area.
-Just to the right of the pier is beach #56, where leashed pets are welcome.
+If you’re in the panhandle, Panama City Beach has one of the most popular beaches in the area.
+And dogs are welcome to join you on the west side of the Russell-Fields City Pier, in front of Pier Park.

 This is a nice stretch of beach for the number of dogs and dog owners that enjoy it.
 In addition to the great beach, there is a nice variety of pet friendly restaurants in Panama City Beach that allow your dog to relax on the patio while you grab a bite to eat.